futureverse/future.p2p/README.md

     - 747898a5-25fd-4547-b5a0-70f6ab92798b (bob@4.3.2.1:4694)
 ```

-This proves that both these users are connected to the same pico pipe
+This tells 'alice' that both are connected to the `alice/p2p` cluster.

-cluster.
+_Comment_: If 'bob' calls `ssh pipe.pico.sh ls`, they will _not_ see
+the above.
+This is because that command only lists cluster that the
+current user operates ("hosts").

-## Parallelize via friends P2P Network
+## Parallelize via private P2P Network (any user)

 In order to distribute R tasks on a P2P cluster, the current machine
 must: